Design of platforms and suspension systems.

 (h) Wire rope sling suspension systems must have each leg of the system permanently marked with the rated load of the leg.
 The master link in the system must be permanently marked with the suspension system's rated load and identification as a personnel lifting platform suspension component.

-(j) Bridles and associated rigging for suspending the personnel platform must be used only for the platform and the necessary employees, their tools and materials necessary to do their work, and must not be used for any other purpose when not hoisting personnel.
+(j) You must use bridles and associated rigging for suspending the personnel platform only for the platform and the necessary employees, their tools and materials necessary to do their work, and you must not use it for any other purpose when not hoisting personnel.

 (16) Overhead protection, when provided for a platform, must allow for a clear view of the crane/derrick components directly overhead, from any position in the platform.
 Any openings designed in the overhead protection must not allow a sphere of greater than 0.5 in (13 mm) to pass through.